 Bombardier and Hitachi to submit joint bid for train contract HS2

-Bombardier and Hitachi have announced to submit a joint bid for building high speed trains for the new British high speed line HS2.
-The companees employ over 5,000 people in Britain.
-The new to build trains will have a maximum speed of 360 kilometers per hour.
-The contract is worth 2,75 Pond (3,12 miljard Euros).
+Bombardier and Hitachi have announced to submit a joint bid for building high-speed trains for the new British high-speed line HS2.
+The companies employ over 5,000 people in Britain.
+The new to build trains will have a maximum speed of 360 kilometres per hour.
+The contract is worth 3,12 billion Euros.

 High Speed 2 (HS2) is a plan for a high-speed railway in the United Kingdom.
 It is going to run between London, Birmingham, the East Midlands, Leeds and Manchester.
 It is the second British high-speed railway and will become operational in phases from 2026 to 2033.

 Bombardier and Hitachi expect that the joint bid will support the UK Government’s aims of boosting UK jobs, skills and British supply chain.
 Bombardier and Hitachi’s combined UK operations include train factories in Derby and Newton Aycliffe, extensive UK supply chains, together with a network of maintenance facilities across England, Scotland and Wales.

 Bombardier already successfully delivered the Frecciarossa 1000 to Italy, one of Europe’s fastest trains.
 With a top speed of 398 kilometres, the ETR 1000 is known for its comfort and style.
 The train manufacturer has developed four TGV series in France, the AVE S-102 and AVE S-130 in Spain, the ICE family in Germany and the ETR 500 in Italy.
 Bombardier also built over 3,000 high-speed train carriages for China, including the most recent Zefiro 380.